What It Is

 💡 Behind the Cup

-The milk is textured using a steam wand —an espresso machine nozzle that heats milk—to create foam filled with tiny air bubbles.
+The milk is textured using a steam wand — an espresso machine nozzle that heats milk — to create a light foam made of tiny, stable air bubbles.
 This foam changes how the coffee feels, making the drink lighter while allowing the espresso flavor to stand out.

 Because there is less liquid milk than in a latte, the coffee remains more pronounced even though both drinks use the same espresso base.